MarkFChavez/github_client-ruby/README.md

 ## Code of Conduct

-Everyone interacting in the GithubClient project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/github_client/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the GithubClient::Ruby project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/github_client-ruby/blob/master/CODE_OF_CONDUCT.md).